 FERRO Canada is the ideal choice for removing old tanks.
 We have the proper licensing, certification and experience with every different type of underground storage tank situation.
 Depending on what substances are found within your UST and the surrounding soil, a professional UST removal company is licensed to dispose of the contaminated liquid or contaminated soils properly in accordance with the Ministry of Environment.

 Many older underground storage tanks were made from bare steel, which means the tanks will corrode over time and whatever is inside will leak into the ground.
-A professional UST removal company will correctly handle a corroded tank to minimize the damage to the environment.
+A professional environmental remediation company will correctly handle a corroded tank to minimize the damage to the environment.

 Whether the surface of the UST has been corroded or not, leakage is always a possibility, especially if the tank has been inactive for a long period of time.
 Just as with above ground tanks, soil and groundwater contamination are big environmental hazards with underground storage tanks.
 When you have a UST removed, ensure that your environmental contractor samples the surrounding soil to ensure that there has been no contamination.
 If soil contamination has been found, further soil remediation measures will be required.